woxiangquca/secret_material/Issue/arts.md

 >**Claim: Nations should suspend government funding for the arts when significant numbers of their citizens are hungry or unemployed.
 Reason: It is inappropriate—and, perhaps, even cruel—to use public resources to fund the arts when people's basic needs are not being met.**
 ## position: disagree
-    1 neg: the benefit of funding1: keep society stable and unite out people 1.1
+    1 neg: the benefit of funding1: cult

-    2 neg: the benefit of funding2: cultural
+1.1 **art school**
-2.1 **museum**
+1.2 ****

-no fund -> individual buyer may collect as personal collection -> some artcraft such as calligraphy and painting from the ancient is at a premium -> gain unjustified profit and
+    2 neg: the benefit of funding2: keep society stable and unite out people 2.1 **museum** no fund -> individual buyer may collect as personal collection -> some artcraft such as calligraphy and painting from the ancient is at a premium -> gain unjustified profit and
 2.2 **cultural diversity**